mogtofu33/gitlab-ci-drupal/README.md

 ## Running the jobs locally with Docker

-You can perform most of the tests locally (on `*unix`) without installing any tool or Drupal code using [docker-compose.yml](docker-compose.yml) file in this project, require:
+You can perform most of the tests locally (on `*Unix`) without installing any tool or Drupal code using included [docker-compose.yml](docker-compose.yml) file in this project, require:

 - [Docker engine 18+](https://docs.docker.com/install)
 - [Docker compose 1.23+](https://docs.docker.com/compose/install)

+Default scenario is to have only your custom code modules / themes in a `/web` folder, from there run

 ```bash
 docker-compose up -d
 ```

+If you include your own `composer.json` file to include Drupal, you must first install the Drupal code (composer install) and edit the [docker-compose.yml](docker-compose.yml) to use an image without Drupal and fix the code paths.

 An helper bash script can help you run the tests using docker, this is a copy of the jobs from the [.gitlab-ci.yml](.gitlab-ci.yml) file.

-The script will copy config files from this folder and ensure folders to run the tests properly.
+The script will copy configuration files from this folder and ensure folders to run the tests properly.

 ```bash
 test/run-tests-ci-locally.sh all